sshwy/hexo-theme-essence/README.md

 ## Configuration

 First of all, create a copy of [default configuration](https://github.com/sshwy/hexo-theme-essence/blob/main/_config.yml) under `<YourBlog>/`, renaming it to `_config.essence.yml`.

-After that, you can follow the comments to modify it just as you want :smile:
+After that, you can follow the comments to modify it just as you want :smile:.

 If you use traditional way to install, you can also modify `<YourBlog>/themes/essence/_config.yml` directly.
 However this is not recommended.